 One hundred per cent of the those surveyed were white, male and earned over £200,000.
 Ten women were surveyed as part of the survey, but according to the bank’s research methodology, their opinions were later discounted as ‘silly’ and for them to be included would be ‘needless tokenism’.

 The survey also revealed rich male executives are increasingly spending more of their earnings on high-end carbon fibre bicycles than on Callaways – upwards of £10,000 for the most desired brands.

 Commenting on the research, Royal Citibank analyst, Gluttonous van Avarich, said:

 “The technology required for recreational road cycling is now perceived as cost prohibitive for ordinary people.
-This has created an exciting wealth gap for wealth creators, such as traders or bankers, who want to cultivate their own personal brand success.”
+This has created an exciting wealth gap for higher earners, such as traders or bankers, who want to cultivate their own personal brand success.”

-But not all are as supine about top earners showing an enthusiasm for cycling.
+But not all are as pleased about top earners showing an enthusiasm for cycling.
 According to editor of the Daily Cyclist, Stephen Purcell: